 Slow Cooker Turnip Greens Recipe

-A few years ago, I’d planned to make a traditional Southern Supper one Sunday but knew we were going to be out of the house most of the day with various activities.
+A few years ago, I’d planned to make a traditional Southern supper one Sunday but knew we were going to be out of the house most of the day with various activities.
 I knew the turnip greens needed to cook low and slow to produce tons of pot liquor like my husband likes for eating with his cornbread.
 Otherwise, I could’ve made quick skillet turnip greens like I’ve shared before and that we love to make for easy weeknights.
-But, this Sunday, I wanted the style my Grandmother would’ve made and cook all day.
+But, this particular Sunday, I wanted the style my Grandmother would’ve made and cook all day.

 So, I decided I’d give them a try in my slow cooker.
 Goodness gracious if they didn’t produce some of the best tasting, traditional Southern turnip greens I’ve ever tasted!
 The best part, I didn’t have to worry with them all day long.
 I popped them into my slow cooker, added water and seasonings and set the timer.
 My slow cooker did all the work.

 I love it when things come together like that.
 Don’t you?

 Fill your sink or a large stockpot with lukewarm water.
 Then, chop your turnip greens and add to the water.
 Agitate the water to clean the turnip greens and remove any dirt or grit that may be on the greens.
 Drain away the water and repeat until the turnip greens are cleaned and there is no dirt in the bottom of your sink or stockpot when cleaning the greens.

 Spray the insert of your slow cooker with nonstick cooking spray and then add half of your turnip greens with about 1 cup of clean water.
 Add any peeled and quartered turnips if you are using along with a ham hock or olive oil.
 If you are using the sugar and red pepper flakes, add those as well.
 Set the timer for 1 hour at the low setting.